Quick answer

 - First printing shows a full number line ending in 1 on the copyright page

-- Title page carries the Miramax Books (imprint of Hyperion Books for Children) statement, 2007
+- The title page carries the Miramax Books (imprint of Hyperion Books for Children) statement, 2007

 How to confirm the first-printing statement